Go back 50 years in time.

-It was a huge operation, with 235 staff members and 4,000 volunteers feeding, counseling and advocating for 3,000 people with AIDS every month.
-The group, and similar organizations in other major cities, also promoted "safe sex" messages that later would be credited with slowing infection rates.
+It was a huge operation, with 235 staff and 4,000 volunteers feeding, counseling and advocating for people with AIDS.
+The group, and similar organizations in other cities, also promoted "safe sex" messages that later would be credited with slowing infection rates.

-Reflecting the growing anger within the gay community over the government's slow response to the epidemic, Sweeney also participated in the launch of ACT UP, an advocacy group that used protests and civil disobedience to bring urgency to the cause of developing effective drugs.
+Reflecting the gay community's growing anger over the slow government response, Sweeney also participated in the launch of ACT UP, which used protests and civil disobedience to bring urgency to the cause of developing effective drugs.

 "We were losing in those days dozens and dozens of clients at GMHC every single month.
 We had staff who died.
 We had board members who died ...
 It was a very dark period," he said.
 "We somehow took that incredible loss and fury we all felt about how dispensable certain people in this society thought we all were and forced change in the system."

-By mid-1993 Sweeney had left Gay Men's Health Crisis to care for his older brother, Mark, who would die of AIDS the next year.
-The deaths still were mounting, but federal engagement had been gradually increasing.
-President Bill Clinton established an AIDS policy office in the White House, and Congress passed legislation protecting people with AIDS and those suspected of being infected with the HIV virus from discrimination.
-Under pressure from activists, the pace of federally funded research and the timeline for getting experimental drugs to consumers picked up.
+By mid-1993 Sweeney had left Gay Men's Health Crisis to care for his older brother, who would die of AIDS the next year.
+The deaths still were mounting, but federal engagement had gradually increased.
+President Bill Clinton established an AIDS policy office in the White House, and Congress passed legislation protecting people with AIDS from discrimination.
+The pace of federally funded research picked up.

-In 1996, a turning point with the introduction of drugs that would eventually change AIDS from a death sentence to a somewhat manageable disease, Sweeney returned to full-time activism with the Empire State Pride Agenda, the group that would eventually secure the passage of a law legalizing same-sex marriage in New York.
-Since 2007, he has led the Gill Foundation, which funnels millions of dollars annually into gay-rights organizations.
+In 1996, as drugs emerged that would eventually change AIDS from a death sentence to a somewhat manageable disease, Sweeney returned to full-time activism with the Empire State Pride Agenda, a group that later would help legalize same-sex marriage in New York.
+Since 2007, he has led the Gill Foundation, a major financial supporter of gay-rights causes.

-For historians, there is no doubt that AIDS hastened the gay-rights movement's growth by shining a light on inequality and mobilizing the gay community.
+For Sweeney, there's no doubt that AIDS hastened the gay-rights movement's growth by shining a light on inequality and mobilizing the gay community.

-"When they saw how much we cared, how much we organized and reached across every barrier, whether it was race or gender or neighborhood or class, to say we would care for each other, the fact that we showed that kind of heart and innovation and courage in spite of what was just relentless stigma and dehumanization, I think that really changed the country's sense of who were as human beings."
+"When they saw how much we cared, how much we organized and reached across every barrier, whether it was race or gender or neighborhood or class ... the fact that we showed that kind of heart and innovation and courage in spite of what was just relentless stigma and dehumanization, I think that really changed the country's sense of who were as human beings," he said.